 At Pipe Relining Cape Town, we rehabilitate pipes ranging from 75mm – 1500mm in diameter, and we offer several choices when addressing the tricky art of dealing with junctions.
 From stack pipes, collapsed lines underground or beneath concrete, there is nothing too big for us to handle.

 Can You Reline Any Pipe?

 The short answer is YES!
 From small, persistent leaks, to unexpected, large pipe bursts, there are many instances when pipe relining will be the best option.
 Pipe Relining specialists like Pipe Relining Cape Town can reline any pipe sizes ranging from 75mm to 1500mm.

 Changes in temperature, root intrusion and poor plumbing and maintenance are some of the biggest causes of pipe erosion.
 Seeking help from under-experienced or incompetent plumbers, or even fixing the plumbing on your own, can also lead to broken pipes and even more extensive problems down the line.
 Rather use highly regarding plumbers like Absolute Plumbing or Pipe Relining Cape Town who specialize in pipe relining to avoid causing any further damage.

 “There is no job is too little or too large for Pipe Relining Cape Town” – Chris Maujean

 If you’re looking for a ‘no-dig’ solution to repairing and renewing broken sewers and drainage pipes, be sure to contact the professionals at Pipe Relining Cape Town.
-You can do so by dropping us an email on firstname.lastname@example.org or by subscribing to our YouTube channel for tips of how to avoid pipe erosion.
+You can do so by dropping us an email on email@example.com or by subscribing to our YouTube channel for tips on how to avoid pipe erosion.